bitwiseworks/python-os2/Doc/c-api/gcsupport.rst

 .. c:function:: TYPE* PyObject_GC_Resize(TYPE, PyVarObject *op, Py_ssize_t newsize)

    Resize an object allocated by :c:func:`PyObject_NewVar`.
-Returns the resized object or *NULL* on failure.
+Returns the resized object or *NULL* on failure.  *op* must not be tracked by the collector yet.

    .. versionchanged:: 2.5
       This function used an :c:type:`int` type for *newsize*.
 This might